BenoitPrmt/levenshtein-distance/README.md

 ## 📦 Features

 - Calculates Levenshtein distance between two strings
+- Spell checker using Levenshtein distance
+  -> Suggests the closest word from a dictionary for a given input
 - Includes unit and integration tests
 - Modular project structure